 The Playbook on Tech Nonprofit Administration

 Welcome to the boring, but necessary: tech nonprofit administration.
-From registering as a nonprofit, to paying your employees, to adhering to record keeping requirements, nonprofit administration is a crucial part of your work running a tech nonprofit.
+From registering as a nonprofit, to paying your employees, to adhering to record-keeping requirements, nonprofit administration is a crucial part of your work running a tech nonprofit.
 As it’s the very lifeblood of your organization, we hope you come to love it (or at least like it!) after learning the ropes.

-As we’ll note throughout this chapter, in many cases, there’s overlap between admin for tech nonprofits and for-profits.
+As we’ll note throughout this playbook, in many cases, there’s overlap between admin for tech nonprofits and for-profits.
 We’ve done our best to highlight what’s different for tech nonprofits, and have provided resources for deeper dives into each category.
 Plus, we put together this helpful worksheet to ensure you check all of the admin boxes.
 Ready to learn how to run a nonprofit? *Cracks knuckles*…let’s get started.

 How to Register as a Nonprofit & 501c3